humdrum-tools/humdrum-documentation/guide/ch24/index.md

 Implementing this is simple.
 We first translate our pitch- related data to the melodic interval format \-- [`**mint`](/rep/mint).
-This can be done using the Humdrum **mint** command.
+This can be done using the Humdrum <span class="tool">mint</span> command.
 For example, consider the following melodic fragment from the 2nd movement of Bach\'s Brandenburg Concerto No. 5: